Community Bereavement Service

 The Community Bereavement Service is available to adults and children of all ages in need of support, whilst coming to terms with the death of a relative or friend.
 Our service can help you to find ways that can help you to start take control of your life again.

-The service is made up of a team of counsellors, one of whom manages the service, an administrator and a volunteer support workers.
+The service is made up of a team of counsellors, volunteer support workers and student counsellors.

 Our team is also able to support families through their grief, by providing Information and resources to help parents in supporting their child.
 We also deliver Rainbows programmes, which is a safe setting for children and young people to explore feelings around grief and loss.